 I1.
 While the proposed development meets the applicable requirements for lot dimensional standards, including lot area, width, depth, and lot coverage, the application includes a request for a minimum lot frontage waiver.
 Per Subsection 4.237 (.06) of the Development Code, each lot must have a minimum frontage on a street or private drive as specified in the standards of the relative zoning district.
-The minimum lot width in the RN Zone for lots in the R 5 small lot R-7 medium lot Sub-district is 35 feet and in the large lot Sub-district is 40 feet with some exceptions (Subsection 4.127 (.08), Table 2).
+The minimum lot width in the RN Zone for lots in the R-5 small lot Sub-district is 35 feet with some exceptions (Subsection 4.127 (.08), Table 2).
 The DRB may waive lot frontage requirements where, in its judgement, the waiver of frontage requirements will not have the effect of nullifying the intent and purpose of the standard or if the DRB determines that another standard is appropriate because of the characteristics of the overall development.